jsdnhk/fonts/Terminus/PSF/README.markdown

-Terminess Powerline PSF (PC Screen Font) Type 2 files with embedded unicode table.
+Terminess PSF (PC Screen Font) Type 2 files with embedded unicode table.

 Used primary in Linux EGA/VGA console.
-As it is required for the font to contain exactly 256 or 512 characters and Terminus already used all of them this font files have the following glyphs substituted with the Powerline glyphs:
+As it is required for the font to contain exactly 256 or 512 characters and Terminus already used all of them this font files have the following glyphs substituted with the
+ glyphs:

     Codepoint  Character  Name
      U+2320        ⌠      TOP HALF INTEGRAL